hannesrobben/Sensofar_imaging/README.md

 # Sensofar_imaging
-This repository is for the dealing with data from a confocal microscope from the company Sensofar.
+This repository is for dealing with data from a confocal microscope from the company Sensofar.